 git checkout -b myfeature

-- Implement your bugfix/feature.
+Implement your bugfix/feature.

-- Commit and push to your fork.
+Commit your changes, and push them to your fork.

 Use GitHub's UI to create a pull request.
-Write "WIP" into the pull request description if it's not completely ready
+(Write "WIP" into the pull request description if it's not completely ready.)

 If you need to rebase you can do: